acocos/crowd_clustering/readme.md

 In order to actually run the HIT on AMT, you need to update the `settings.py` file with your own AMT credentials.

+Importantly, you should also update these settings as appropriate:

+`REDUNDANCY`: The number of workers you need to cluster each target word before processing the results `CLUSTER_AGR_THRESHOLD`: The percentage of workers who must agree on a paraphrase's placement before adding it to a gold cluster
+`MERGE_THRESHOLD`: The percentage of workers who must agree to merge two clusters

 ### Step 3.
 Initialize
 To initialize the clustering data, run